Be Ready for the 2018-2019 Season

 Increased Risk of Flooding

-A multi-agency analysis of the fire damage found that properties located within fire burn areas may be at risk for flash floods, mudflows and debris flows.
+A multi-agency analysis of the fire damage in 2018 found that properties located within fire burn areas may still be at risk for flash floods, mudflows and debris flows.

 To familiarize yourself with the potential hazards associated with the burned areas please view the Post-Fire Hazard Assessment Map.

-Residents who live in areas identified as at medium and high-risk of flash flooding, debris and mud flows will receive information in the mail.
-That information can be seen here.
+Residents who live in areas identified as at medium and high-risk of flash flooding, debris and mud flows were mailed information that can be seen here.

 The National Weather Service expects debris flows to become more likely during periods of intense rainfall.
 Be prepared by: